direktt/direktt-auto-greet/readme.md

 ## Updating

-The plugin supports updating directly from WordPress admin console.
+The plugin supports updates directly from WordPress admin console.

 You can find all plugin releases in the Releases section of this repository:
 https://github.com/direktt/direktt-auto-greet/releases.